 VeTSS PhD School and Sixth Workshop on Formal Methods and Tools for Security (FMATS)

-The workshop will consist of two days of talks given from world-leading experts from academia (Cambridge, Imperial College London, Inria Paris, University College London, Purdue, etc.), industry (Adelard, Galois, Google, Data61, etc.), and funding bodies (NSF).
+The workshop, now on its sixth year, is aimed at researchers, PhD students, industrialists and government employees with a common interest in formal methods and verification.
+This was the larger edition of FMATS so far, with two days of talks by world-leading experts from academia (Cambridge, Imperial College London, Inria Paris, University College London, Purdue, etc.), industry (Adelard, Galois, Google, Data61, etc.), and funding bodies (NSF).